makis-san/file-ingest/README.md

 **File Ingest API** is an open-source Node.js project that simplifies file copying from mass storage devices (e.g., USB drives) to a local directory.
 With robust device detection, file browsing, and configurable ingestion settings, it provides a seamless solution for managing file transfers in automated workflows.

-This repository is inspired by and extends the functionality of [makis-san/file-ingest](https://github.com/makis-san/file-ingest).

 ---

 ## ✨ Features